AT2024wpp: An Extremely Luminous Fast Ultraviolet Transient Powered by Accretion onto a Black Hole: Observational Characteristics

 \subsection{Host galaxy properties}

 Photometry of the host is taken from Legacy Survey Tractor forced photometry on pre-explosion images from DECam in the $griz$ filters, from WISE \citep{Wright+2010} in the (mid-IR) W1 and W2 filters, and from the GALEX archive \citep{Bianchi+2017}.
 We additionally perform photometry of the host using our late-time VLT and NTT reference images and a 7\arcsec\ radius aperture.
-We also take a stack of all UVOT imaging from September 2025 in each band, and calculate photometry using a 5\arcsec\ radius aperture (but apply a 0.2 mag correction, measured using the difference between 5\arcsec\ and 7\arcsec\ VLT $u$-band images to account for aperture losses).
+We also take stacks of UVOT imaging from January 2025 ($\Delta t_{\rm rest}$ $\approx$ 100--110\,d), September 2025 ($\Delta t_{\rm rest}$ $\approx$ 313--339\,d) and January 2026 ($\Delta t$ $\approx$ 434--450\,d) in each band, calculate photometry using a 7\arcsec\ radius aperture\footnote{Additionally, we calculate photometry within a 5\arcsec\ radius at the transient location for the purpose of estimating the host contamination to the UVOT images, as described in \S \ref{sec:uvot}.}, and average the three epochs together in flux space, weighted by exposure time.
+The transient contribution is negligible in the later two epochs, and minimal (less than the 1$\sigma$ uncertainty) in the January 2025 epoch, but we subtract estimates of the transient flux at 105\,d (0.75$\mu$Jy in $UVW1$ and $UVW2$) from the January 2025 measurements prior to averaging.
 Host-galaxy magnitudes are provided in Table \ref{tab:hostphotometry}.

 We use the python package \texttt{prospector} \citep{Leja+2017,Johnson+2021} to derive the host galaxy properties from photometry.
 This package models the galaxy's SED using the Flexible Stellar Population Synthesis (FSPS; \citealt{Conroy+2010FSPS}) package, and fits the model to the observations with \texttt{dynesty}.
-For each \texttt{prospector} model run, we use the basic parametric star-formation history template with nebular emission.
+For each \texttt{prospector} model run, we use the basic parametric star-formation history template.
+We fit without nebular emission, but remove the contribution of the nebular lines to the photometry ($<$4\% in all filters) prior to fitting using the values in Table \ref{tab:hostlineflux}.
 We choose the Chabrier initial mass function \citep{Chabrier2003}, the Calzetti dust attenuation model \citep{Calzetti+2000}, and a star-formation history of the form $t\,{\rm e}^{-t/\tau}$.

-After an initial fit, we estimate the stellar mass and fix the stellar metallicity to log($Z/Z_\odot$) = $-$0.4 according to the mass-metallicity relation \citep{Gallazzi+2005}.
+After an initial fit, we estimate the stellar mass and fix the stellar metallicity to log($Z/Z_\odot$) = $-$0.6 according to the mass-metallicity relation \citep{Gallazzi+2005}.
 We then re-run the model fit with metallicity fixed to this new value to obtain our final set of galaxy parameters.